letsencrypt/cp-cps/CPS.md

 | Root CA | C=US,<br>O=Internet Security Research Group,<br>CN=ISRG Root X2 | ECDSA, NIST curve P-384 | 69:72:9B:8E:15:A8:6E:FC:<br>17:7A:57:AF:B7:17:1D:FC:<br>64:AD:D2:8C:2F:CA:8C:F1:<br>50:7E:34:45:3C:CB:14:70 | Not Before: Sept  4 00:00:00 2020 GMT,<br>Not After: Sept 17 16:00:00 2040 GMT |

 This work is licensed under the Creative Commons Attribution 4.0 International License.
-To view a copy of this license, visit <http://creativecommons.org/licenses/by/4.0/> or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.
+To view a copy of this license, visit <https://creativecommons.org/licenses/by/4.0/> or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

 ## 1.2 Document name and identification

-This is the ISRG Certification Practices Statement.
+This is the ISRG Certification Practice Statement.
 This document was approved for publication by the ISRG Policy Management Authority, and is made available at <https://letsencrypt.org/repository/>.

 The following revisions have been made: